-How are inmates sentenced to death housed? (n = 29)

-- 18 Another form of separation
+How are inmat tes sentenced to death housed? $(n = 29)$ 18 Another form of separation

-- 10 Administrative segregation
+10 Administrative segregation

-- 9 Other
+9 Other

-- 1 In the general population
+1 In the general population

-If death row inmates are housed in administrative segregation, are they housed separately from other inmates in administrative segregation, or are they housed together? $(n = 10)^{193}$
+from other inm 8 mates are housed in administrative segregation, are they housed separately nates in administrative segregation, or are they housed together? $(n = 10)^{193}$ Separately Together

+something aking other categories of inmates who, because of their sentence, are housed in n to administrative segregation? $(n = 35)$

+9 Yes